ErnestC30/Crafting-Sim/README.md

 There is sorting functionality enabled in the tables to sort by any stat or the equipment's gear score (measurement of how well the stats rolled)
 There is also a leaderboard section where the user can view other user's crafts and compare stats.

-There is also a working demo at: https://e7craftingsim.herokuapp.com/
+The website can be run on a development server using `python main.py` There is also a working demo at: https://e7craftingsim.herokuapp.com/
 Note: Images do not seem to load properly on heroku since images do not work on the deployment server.